alhamdu-e/Beauty-Salon-Management-System/README.md

 This is a .....description of the project.
 And enables the users to sign up and ........
-The project is a repository consisting of the following files:

-- JS files
-- CSS files
-- Re
-- ....

 <p align="right">(<a href="#readme-top">back to top</a>)</p>